adkinsrs/sadkins_site/misc.md

 * May 25 - Post Hero - Playdate
 * June 10 - Fire Emblem Warriors: Three Hopes - Switch
   * Azure Gleam route
+* June 21 - The Remake of the End of the Greatest RPG of All Time - PC

 ### Books I have read